 With its green asparagus and red sweet peppers, this make-ahead breakfast casserole matches the colors of Christmas.
 Bacon and Swiss cheese make it especially irresistible.

 The rich filling of mascarpone, cream cheese, and sugared nuts in this breakfast recipe captures the true spirit of the holidays -- it's slightly over the top and will make the day feel oh, so special.
 Prepare it the night before for a make-ahead morning meal.

-Sweet ribbons of caramelized onions contrast with salty bacon and creamy Muenster in this holiday-worthy breakfast bake.
-(Don't be surprised when this dish is requested again for New Year's brunch!)
+Sweet ribbons of caramelized onions contrast with the salty bacon and creamy Muenster in this great make-ahead breakfast casserole.
+PS: Don't be surprised when the dish is requested again for New Year's brunch!

 This hearty Christmas breakfast recipe features smoky bacon, fresh tomatoes, broccoli, and potatoes for a holiday-worthy breakfast casserole.
 Slash prep time by using a food processor or mandoline to slice the potatoes.

 Chocolate and bananas make these breakfast pancakes Christmas-morning special.
 The bonus of fresh red raspberries adds extra sweetness and holiday color to the recipe.

 If you’re looking for Christmas breakfast ideas that showcase fresh, in-season fruit, try these easy and elegant baked pears.
 Serve them alongside breakfast pancakes or waffles and savory sausage links to complete your Christmas brunch menu.